zauberzeug/nicegui/README.md

 python3 main.py
 ```

-The GUI is now avaliable through http://localhost/ in your browser.
+The GUI is now available through http://localhost/ in your browser.
 Note: The script will automatically reload the page when you modify the code.

+Full documentation can be found at [https://nicegui.io](https://nicegui.io)

 ## Configuration